-Ten high school students from across Texas are providing their insights about equity in education and advocacy.
-Since our founding 49 years ago, IDRA has remained committed to prioritizing students in our decision-making.
+Ten high school students from across Texas provided their insights about equity in education and advocacy.
+Since our founding 50 years ago, IDRA has remained committed to prioritizing students in our decision-making.
 We selected the following 10 student leaders who now form IDRA’s inaugural 2022 Youth Advisory Board.

 Our Youth Advisory Board provided a more focused way to engage with students to center their communities’ expertise, needs and dreams in our work.
 Youth Advisory Board members…

-With the generous support of the Schusterman Family Foundation and Arnold Ventures, IDRA provides board members with training on research, advocacy and community engagement strategies to sharpen students’ relationship-building and presentation skills.
-Throughout 2022, this group of 10th- to 12th grade students will give IDRA actionable recommendations to ensure our initiatives continue centering the expertise, needs, and dreams of young people and their families.
-Board members are compensated for their work as well.
+With the generous support of the Schusterman Family Foundation and Arnold Ventures, IDRA provided board members with training on research, advocacy and community engagement strategies to sharpen students’ relationship-building and presentation skills.
+Throughout 2022, this group of 10th- to 12th grade students gave IDRA actionable recommendations to ensure our initiatives continue centering the expertise, needs and dreams of young people and their families.
+Board members were compensated for their work as well.
+See a PDF highlights flier.

 Born and raised in Venezuela, Abraham is a freshman at the University of Texas at Austin studying his lifelong passion, filmmaking.
 Outside of high school, Abraham has been heavily involved in his school district’s student strategic design team representing the interests of students.
 Always looking for ways to express himself and his community, he aspires to blend creativity and consciousness through film and considers IDRA’s Youth Advisory Board a great opportunity to continue to represent Latinx immigrants and promote more resources for bilingual students.

 Alyssa is a high school junior in San Antonio who was born and raised in Corpus Christi with her cousins.
 Alyssa is excited to join and contribute to IDRA because she has gone through situations that she truly doesn’t want to happen to other people.
 She shares: “I want to be able to be there for people.
 I want to be able to help people love themselves, regardless of the things that are said around them, about them.”
 Alyssa’s hobbies include reading; watching anime, vintage cartoons/movies; and watching musicals.
 Alyssa’s social justice interests include gender and social equality and poverty.